 We argue that folding is a material reasoning practice.
 The above points about idealization reveal that, despite its material nature, reasoning by folding requires some, albeit limited, abstractions.
 This insight helps to clarify a possible misunderstanding.
-When we call reasoning by folding material, we do not mean that the reasoning can always be performed on the material; lines and points can "fall off" a given sheet of paper.
+When we call reasoning by folding material, we do not mean that the reasoning can always be performed on the material; lines and points can "fall off" a given sheet of paper and folding operations can be carried out to different degrees of excellency.
 Rather, as mentioned, we mean that the epistemic force of reasoning by folding stems from the material.
 It is part of the aim of the following sections to draw out what we mean by this.